aws/aws-cdk-go/awsbedrockagentcorealpha/README.md

 Create a policy engine and add policies to it.

+#### Policy Engine Mode

+When associating a policy engine with a gateway, you can control the enforcement behavior using `PolicyEngineMode`:

+* `PolicyEngineMode.LOG_ONLY` (default) — evaluates actions and adds traces but does not enforce decisions.
+Use this mode for testing and validation before enabling enforcement.
+* `PolicyEngineMode.ENFORCE` — actively allows or denies agent operations based on Cedar policy evaluation.

 ```go
 // Create a Policy engine
 policyEngine := agentcore.NewPolicyEngine(this, jsii.String("MyPolicyEngine"), &PolicyEngineProps{